-The solution to these problems is simple: all the messages need to be authenticated, e.g. using signatures or Message Authentication Codes (MACs) based on a trust anchor, for example a Public Key Infrastructure (PKI).
+The solution to these problems is simple: all the messages need to be authenticated, e.g. using signatures or Message Authentication Codes (MACs).
+This requires a trust anchor, for example a Public Key Infrastructure (PKI) that verifies the identities of the participants and certifies their keys.

-Conclusion 6
+6 Conclusion

-In this paper we analyze the protocol of Brandt [4] from various angles.
-We show that the underlying computations have a weakness which can be exploited by malicious bidders to break privacy if malleable interactive zero-knowledge proofs are used.
+In this paper we analyzed the protocol of Brandt [Bra06] from various angles.
+We showed that the underlying computations have a weakness which can be exploited by malicious bidders to break privacy if malleable interactive zero-knowledge proofs are used.
+Using an implementation of the protocol and the attack we illustrated its practical efficiency.
 We also identified two problems with verifiability and proposed solutions.
 Finally we showed how the lack of authentication can be used to mount different attacks on privacy, verifiability as well as fairness and non-repudiation.
 Again we suggested a solution to address the discovered flaws.